Doruk912/strive/README.md

 * Ordering without logging in
 * Product details page breadcrumb
 * Prompt user to login if jwt is expired
+* Fix category handling from Featured and Header Categories

 # STRIVE - Sports & Lifestyle Store 🏃‍♂️